°1967, Newport Beach, California

 The Studio, curated by Jens Hoffman and Christina Kennedy, The Hugh Lane Museum, Dublin, Ireland

-Dereconstruction, Barbara Gladstone Gallery, New York City, New York
+Dereconstruction, Barbara Gladstone Gallery, New York, New York

-Galerie Daniel Buchholz, Köln, Metro Pictures, New York City, New York
+Galerie Daniel Buchholz, Köln, Metro Pictures, New York, New York

 Esquiador en el fondo de un pozo, The Jumex collection, curated by Michel Blancsube, Mexico